+Ordinary Sl ares

-Ordinary S Shares
+Number of Shares

-Name and Adduces of Banoficial Owner Number of Shares Beneficially % of Class
+Beneficially % of

-Name and Address of Beneficial Owner Officers and Directors Owned Ciass
+Name and Address of Beneficial Owner Owned Class

-2.450.000 10.0
+Officers and Directors

-Luca Giacometti (1) (2) (3) 3,450,000 19.8
+Luca Giacometti (1) (2) 3,450,000 19.8%

-Alberto Recchi (1) (2) 3,450,000 19.8
+Alberto Recchi (1) (2) 3,450,000 19.8%

 Patrick S. Jones (2) (3)

 Alberto Pontonio (2) (3)

 Robert Cohen (2) (3)

+Galeazzo Pecori Giraldi (2) (3)

-All Directors and Officers as a group (5 Individuals) 3,450,000 19.8
+All Directors and Officers as a group (6 Individuals) 3,450,000 19.8%

 5% or More Shareholders

-Galileo Founders Holdings, L.P (1) (2) 3,450,000 19.8
+Galileo Founders Holdings, L.P (1) (2) 3,450,000 19.8%

-JPMorgan Chase & Co.(4) 1,082,000 6.2
+Glazer Capital, LLC (4) 2,207,343 12.7%

-Magnetar Financial LLC (5) 1,025,000 5.9
+Magnetar Financial LLC (5) 1,025,000 5.9%

-- (1) Galileo Founders Holdings L.P. (the "Sponsor") is the record holder of such Ordinary Shares.
-Galileo Founders GP Corp. (the "Sponsor GP") is the general partner of the Sponsor.
+(1) Our sponsor is the record holder of such ordinary shares.
+Galileo Founders GP Corp. (the "Sponsor GP") is the general partner of the sponsor.
 Luca Giacometti directly and indirectly through an entity he controls (Gaburo, SRL), and Alberto Recchi, the Company's Chief Financial Officer and Director, through an entity he controls (Ampla Capital, LLC), are the sole directors and officers of the Sponsor GP.
 As such, the Sponsor GP and each of Messrs.
-Giacometti and Recchi may be deemed to have beneficial ownership of such ordinary shares held directly by the Sponsor. - (2) The principal place of business for each of these entities and individuals is: C/O Galileo Acquisition Corp., 1049 Park Avenue.
-14A, New York, NY 10028. - (3) Each of these individuals hold an interest in our sponsor.
-Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Pursuant to a Schedule 13G filed by JPMorgan Chase & Co. with the SEC on January 22, 2020, the address of the principle place of business of such entity is 383 Madison Avenue, New York, NY 10179. - (5) Pursuant to a Schedule 13G filed by Magnetar Financial LLC with the SEC on February 13, 2020, the ordinary shares reported hereirrelates to the units held for Magnetar Constellation Master Fund, Ltd ("Constellation Master Fund"), Magnetar Constellation Fund II, Ltd ("Constellation Fund"), Magnetar Xing He Master Fund Ltd ("Xing He Master Fund"), Magnetar Sc Fund Ltd ("SC Fund"), Magnetar Capital Master Fund Ltd, ("Master Fund") and Magnetar Structured Credit Fund, LP ("Structured Credit Fund"), all Cayman Islands exempted companies except for Structured Credit Fund which is a Delaware limited partnership, collectively (the "Magnetar Funds").
+Giacometti and Recchi may be deemed to have beneficial ownership of such ordinary shares held directly by the sponsor.

+(2) The principal place of business for each of these entities and individuals is: C/O Galileo Acquisition Corp., 1049 Park Avenue.
+14A, New York, NY 10028.

+- (3) Each of these individuals hold an interest in our sponsor.
+Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Pursuant to a Schedule 13G filed by Glazer Capital, LLC with the SEC on January 11, 2021, on behalf of Glazer Capital, LLC, a Delaware limited liability company ("Glazer Capital") and Paul J. Glazer, a US citizen ("Mr. Glazer", together with Glazer Capital, the "Reporting Persons").
+The principal place of business of each of the Reporting Persons is 250 West 55th Street, Suite 30A, New York, New York 10019.
+Glazer Capital serves as investment manager for certain funds and managed accounts (collectively, the "Glazer Funds") that hold the ordinary shares as reported therein.
+Mr. Glazer serves as the Managing Member of Glazer Capital, with respect to the shares of ordinary shares held by the Glazer Funds.
+Glazer Enhanced Offshore Fund, Ltd, a Glazer Fund, has the right to receive or the power to direct the receipt of the proceeds from the sale of more than 5% of the ordinary shares reported therein. - (5) Pursuant to a Schedule 13G filed by Magnetar Financial LLC ("Magnetar Financial") with the SEC on February 13, 2020, the ordinary shares reported therein relate to the units held for Magnetar Constellation Master Fund, Ltd ("Constellation Master Fund"), Magnetar Constellation Fund II, Ltd ("Constellation Fund"), Magnetar Xing He Master Fund Ltd ("Xing He Master Fund"), Magnetar SC Fund Ltd ("SC Fund"), Magnetar Capital Master Fund Ltd, ("Master Fund") and Magnetar Structured Credit Fund, LP ("Structured Credit Fund"), all Cayman Islands exempted companies except for Structured Credit Fund which is a Delaware limited partnership, collectively (the "Magnetar Funds").
 Magnetar Financial serves as the investment adviser to the Magnetar Funds, and as such, Magnetar Financial exercises voting and investment power over the Units held for the Magnetar Funds' accounts.
 Magnetar Capital Partners serves as the sole member and parent holding company of Magnetar Financial.
 Supernova Management is the general partner of Magnetar Capital Partners.
 The manager of Supernova Management is Mr. Litowitz.
 The Principal place of business for each of these entities and individuals is: 1603 Orrington Avenue, 13th Floor, Evanston, Illinois 60201.